Social Science (SS)

 SS-150 INTRODUCTION TO THE SOCIAL SCIENCES 3.00 Credits

 The social sciences affect our everyday life through school, government, and business.
 This course introduces the student to this complex and influential field of knowledge and its uses.
 Students will investigate social problems of global concern, such as crime, population growth, human rights, and other concerns.
-Pre-requisite/co-requisite: ENGL 101 or ENGL 109.
+Pre-requisite: ENGL-101 or ENGL-109.

 SS-184 DIVERSITY IN ORGANIZATIONS 3.00 Credits

 This course is designed to increase awareness and appreciation for the diversity that exists in contemporary American organizations.
 Students will explore historical and contemporary experiences from perspectives of both women and men of diverse races, ethnicities, social class, religions, sexual orientation, ages and abilities focusing on how those perspectives effect human relations in the workplace.
 Students will be encouraged to develop a critical consciousness and explore ways to eliminate negative stereotyping and discrimination that often leads to unequal treatment in organizations.
 Cross-listed with HRPT-184.

 SS-185 HUMAN RELATIONS IN ORGANIZATIONS 3.00 Credits

 This is an introductory course focusing on the complexities of human interaction within contemporary American organizations.
 The impact of organizational culture on group and individual behavior during conflict and change as well as leadership and self-management will be explored.
 Cross-listed with HRPT-185.

 SS-190 DIRECTED STUDY IN SOCIAL SCIENCE 1.00-12.00 Credits

 SS-192 SPECIAL TOPICS IN SOCIAL SCIENCE 1.00-12.00 Credits

 SS-193 SERVICE LEARNING 1.00-12.00 Credits